draeton/deeplink/_templates/README.md

-## deeplink
+## Deeplink

-[deeplink](http://draeton.github.com/deeplink/) is a small utility for working with deeplinks.
+[Deeplink](http://draeton.github.com/deeplink/) is a small utility for working with deeplinks.
 The current version is `@VERSION@`.
 Documentation is available [here](http://draeton.github.com/deeplink/deeplink/docs/deeplink.html).